davis68/capstones/python/project.md

 ...
 ```

 with the current temperature added as a fourth column at `stdout` standard output.
-The weather data should be retrieved from [the National Weather Service](https://www.nws.noaa.gov/mdl/gfslamp/lavlamp.shtml) in real time for the current temperature (row `TMP`).
+The weather data should be retrieved from [the National Weather Service](https://www.nws.noaa.gov/mdl/gfslamp/bull/lavlamp.txt) in real time for the current temperature (row `TMP`), typically the first column (hour in `UTC`).